 And if you ever have way more than you need — make some of this German-inspired potato salad.
 Potatoes and sauerkraut go beautifully together!

-What kind of potatoes to use in German potato salad?
+What kind of potatoes for German Potatoes

 You can use any of the three most popular kinds of white potatoes — Russets, reds, or Yukon golds.